What's Anomalous in LHC Jets?: Introduction

 Searches for new physics at the LHC are traditionally defined by testing theory hypotheses and comparing them to Standard Model predictions using likelihood methods.
 Weaknesses of this approach are that search results are hard to generalize, and that we still live in fear of having missed a discovery by not asking the right questions.
 Modern machine learning (ML) offers a conceptual way out of this dilemma through anomaly searches.
 Looking at LHC physics these concepts can be developed most easily for QCD jets, analysis objects available in huge numbers with much less physics complexity than full events.
+Nevertheless, they are complex enough such that possible new physics signatures can hide in a non-trivial way.

-Starting with the practical task of anomaly searches, autoencoders (AEs) are the simplest unsupervised ML-tool and rely on a bottleneck in a mapping of a data representation onto itself, and constructing a typical object.
+Considering the task of finding anomalies in these jets, unsupervised ML methods are favored.
+In contrast to supervised methods, unsupervised methods do not rely on labeled data.
+This allows for sensitivity to a broad range of potential signal models and the application directly on data.
+Autoencoders(AEs) are a simple unsupervised ML-tool relying on a bottleneck in a mapping of a data representation onto itself, and constructing a typical object.
 They have been shown to identify anomalous jets in a QCD jet sample, indicating that anomaly searches at the LHC are a promising new analysis direction for the upcoming LHC runs~\cite{Heimel:2018mkt,Farina:2018fyg}.
 Autoencoders do not induce a structure in latent space, so we have to rely on the reconstruction error as the anomaly score.
 This corresponds to a definition of anomalies as an unspecific kind of outliers.
 The conceptual weakness of autoencoders becomes obvious when we invert the searches, for instance searching for anomalous QCD jets in a top-jet sample~\cite{Finke:2021sdf}.
 This failure in symmetric searches leads us to the more fundamental question how we define anomalous jets or events at the LHC and what kind of anomaly measure captures them~\cite{Dillon:2021nxw}.